• Skip to primary navigation

 Hide Search

 Disclosure: This guide to Italian coffee contains some affiliate links.
-When you click on or make a purchase from one of these links, we may earn a small commission.
-As an Amazon Associate, we earn from qualifying purchases.
+When you click on or make a purchase from one of these links, I may earn a small commission.
 Of course, this is at no extra cost to you.

-Espresso, cafe latte, and cappuccino aren’t new terms for the world.
-But there are a few Italian coffees that you might not have heard of.
-Order one of these and you’ll look like a true coffee connoisseur.
+Espresso, cafe latte, and cappuccino aren’t new terms for coffee drinkers around the world.
+But you might not have heard of a few Italian coffees.
+Order one of these in Italy, and you’ll look like a true coffee connoisseur.

 Hag